 2. Enhanced Ecommerce

-Once you are using the global site tag (gtag.js) for Google Analytics, you can begin to implement Enhanced Ecommerce.
+Once you are using the Google tag (gtag.js), you can begin to implement Enhanced Ecommerce.
 To do so, follow the Developer Guide for implementing enhanced ecommerce with gtag.js.

 We recommend implementing enhanced ecommerce in full, which includes measurement of: